The Best Place to Ride in Ontario is Highway 17

 There’s a stretch of road that is calling me.
 In fact, it’s not so much a road as a region, a geography, and ultimately, a state of mind.
 Highway 17 from Sault Ste-Marie to Thunder Bay is the perfect antidote to urban and suburban life.
 Its quiet solitude, big skies, towering pines, rolling mountains, and majestic lookouts over Lake Superior will cleanse you of your day-to-day concerns—exactly what a vacation should be.
 Add to that the freedom of the motorcycle and the simplicity of camping, and you have a sort of paradise.

-Highway 17 over the top of Lake Superior is 700 kilometers of immaculate roadway.
+Highway 17 over the top of Lake Superior is 700 kilometres of immaculate roadway.
 There are very few tar snakes, potholes, and other imperfections, a remarkable accomplishment for the Ontario Ministry of Transportation, given the remoteness of the highway.
 The trade-off, however, is that you will likely encounter a few sections of roadwork, which really only amounts to a brief wait as the highway reduces to a single lane.
 There’s relatively little traffic on this open road to hold you up.

-The road has a speed limit of 100 km/hr and is generally two lanes wide with passing lanes every few kilometers, usually on the steep hills so the struggling trucks can pull over.
+The road has a speed limit of 100 km/hr and is generally two lanes wide with passing lanes every few kilometres, usually on the steep hills so the struggling trucks can pull over.
 And there are hills!
 This is mountainous geography and the road climbs and descends as the sweepers follow the northern cliff shoreline of gichi-gami, Ojibwe for “The Great Sea.”
 You will see the vast body of water off your shoulder for most of this ride, but be sure to pull off at the lookouts so you can safely drink in the vistas that inspired Lauren Harris and others in The Group of Seven.

 Morning, Lake Superior by Lauren Harris